IBM/z_ansible_collections_samples/README.md

 and [Automation Hub](https://www.ansible.com/products/automation-hub).
 For additional content, review our [community page](http://ibm.biz/BdfsTR).

 This repository is frequently updated to refresh content.
-We recommend that you clone the the repository and configure your GitHub [notifications and subscriptions](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/about-notifications#notifications-and-subscriptions) to receive ongoing updates about specific activity on GitHub.
+We recommend that you clone the repository and configure your GitHub [notifications and subscriptions](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/about-notifications#notifications-and-subscriptions) to receive ongoing updates about specific activity on GitHub.